Free Companion Checklist: 17 Tips to Becoming a Healthy Eater

-Speaking of avoiding, try and avoid the middle aisles of grocery stores as well.
-That's where the processed and chemically loaded stuff lives.
-They put it in the middle aisles, so that you have to walk through them to get to the important sections of the grocery store: produce, fish & meat, dairy and eggs.
+Speaking of avoiding, try to avoid the middle aisles of grocery stores as well.
+That’s where the processed and chemically loaded stuff lives.
+They put it in the middle aisles so that you have to walk through them to get to the important sections of the grocery store: produce, fish & meat, dairy, and eggs.
 They hope that you will fall for some of the labels on the fancy plastic packaging.

 Try to get organic products as much as you can.
 Buy in bulk whenever possible.